Chatsworth Head: Discovery

-In 1834, the Louvre managed to purchase the first large bronze statue found in modern times after its discovery in Italy near the Island of Elba.
+In 1834, the Louvre purchased the first large bronze statue found in modern times after its discovery in Italy near Elba.
 Two years later a complete statue was discovered near Tamassos on Cyprus and was immediately retrieved by locals who dragged it from its position using oxcarts.
 During its journey the statue fell apart losing legs, arms and its torso.

 Provenance

-The head was acquired by the 6th Duke of Devonshire at Smyrna from H.P.
-Borrell in 1838.
+The head was acquired by the 6th Duke of Devonshire at Smyrna from H. P. Borrell in 1838.
 The other parts of the statue were lost, but it is believed that a leg in the Louvre was originally part of this statue.

 The 6th Duke of Devonshire and his successors kept it at their residence of Chatsworth House, from which it takes its name.
 It was loaned to the Fitzwilliam Museum in the mid-1930s, and was acquired from the 11th Duke by the British Museum in 1958.
-It has the British Museum catalogue reference 1958 0418 1 and is on show there, in Room 15.